Soteria-Network/yiimp_install_script/README.md

-# Yiimp_install_scrypt v0.3 (update May, 2022)
+# Yiimp_install_script (update December, 2025)

-Official Yiimp (used in this script for Yiimp Installation): https://github.com/tpruvot/yiimp
+Official Yiimp (used in this script for Yiimp Installation): https://github.com/Soteria-Network/yiimp

 ---

-## Install script for yiimp on Ubuntu Server 16.04 / 18.04 (use Tpruvot's Yiimp)
+## Install script for yiimp on Ubuntu Server 22.04

-USE THIS SCRIPT ON FRESH INSTALL UBUNTU Server 16.04 / 18.04 !
+USE THIS SCRIPT ON FRESH INSTALL UBUNTU Server 22.04 !

 Connect on your VPS =>